Pradumnasaraf/DevOps/Docker/README.md

 ## ⚫ .dockerignore

-We a file `.dockerignore` which are not required when we copy files into the container.
+We have a file `.dockerignore` which is not required when we copy files into the container.

 ## ⚫ Docker Volumes

-We need volume to Persist our data, like databases and user info, because conatiner can go up and down, and we need some way preserve our data.
+We need volume to Persist our data, like databases and user info, because containers can go up and down, and we need some way to preserve our data.

 We attach volume during run time